Sugarplum Spice Bread

 - In a large bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Add 4 cups flour, yeast, cardamom, salt, cinnamon and nutmeg.
 Heat milk to 120°-130°; add to creamed mixture and beat until moistened.
 Stir in enough remaining flour to form a firm dough.
 Turn onto a heavily floured surface.
 Sprinkle with fruit and raisins; knead until smooth and elastic, about 6-8 minutes.
 Cover and let rise in a warm place until doubled, about 40 minutes.

 - Punch dough down.
 Turn onto a lightly floured surface; divided into eight portions.
 Shape into loaves.
-Place in eight greased 5-in. x 3-in. x 2-in. loaf pans.
+Place in eight greased 5x3x2-in. loaf pans.
 Cover and let rise until doubled, about 30 minutes.
 Bake at 350° for 30-35 minutes or until golden brown.
 Remove from pans to wire racks to cool.

 - For frosting, in a small bowl, cream butter and shortening.
-Gradually beat in confectioners' sugar, vanilla and enough milk to achieve spreading consistency.
+Gradually beat in confectioners' sugar, vanilla and enough milk to reach desired spreading consistency.
 Frost loaves.
-Yield: 8 mini loaves.

-Originally published as Sugarplum Spice Bread in Taste of Home's Holiday & Celebrations Cookbook Annual 2002, p51
+Originally published as Sugarplum Spice Bread in Holiday & Celebrations Cookbook 2002